-- Withdrawal: As stated in the Schedule of Classes, it is your responsibility to drop or withdraw from the class other than the situation described above in "Attendance" section.
+- Withdrawal: It is your responsibility to drop or withdraw from the class other than the situation described above in "Attendance" section.
 If, for any reason, you do not complete the course and the appropriate forms are not timely completed and filed with the Office of Admissions and Records by you, you will receive a failing grade for the course.
-Check the school website for drop/withdrawal deadlines and other important dates. - Keep all electronic devices, such as cell-phone and laptop, except for calculator, off the table during the class.
-If you plan to use e-book for the class or have other reasons that you should use electronic devices, obtain an explicit permission from the instructor in advance. - Also all other disruptive classroom behaviors such as side-talking, sleeping, reading other material, eating, monopolizing discussion time, refusing to participate in classroom activities will not be allowed.
-Those who engage in serious disruptive behaviors may be asked to leave the classroom. - Bring a calculator and the textbook to each class meeting and a simple 4-function-key calculator is recommended.
-Calculators with financial and/or text-writing functions (and cell-phones) will not be allowed for exams and in-class quizzes. - If you were absent for any class, it is your responsibility to find out what you missed.
-You are strongly advised that you call a classmate and obtain any class handouts/notes/announcements you missed in a timely manner. - You should check your emails (with the email address you provided to the school at registration) on a regular basis for messages and hand-outs from the instructor.
+Check the school website for drop/withdrawal deadlines and other important dates - Check your emails (with the email address you provided to the school at registration) on a regular basis for messages and hand-outs from the instructor. - Keep your cell-phone off the table during the class. - Keep all other electronic devices, except for calculator, off the table during the class.
+If you have to use any electronic devices, obtain an explicit permission from the instructor in advance. - Also all other disruptive classroom behaviors such as side-talking, sleeping, reading other material, eating, monopolizing discussion time, refusing to participate in classroom activities will not be allowed.
+Those who engage in serious disruptive behaviors may be asked to leave the classroom. - Bring a calculator and the textbook to each class meeting.
+Cell-phones or calculators with financial and/or text-writing functions will not be allowed for exams and inclass quizzes. - If you miss any class, it is your responsibility to find out what was discussed in the class.
+You are strongly advised that you call a classmate for any class handouts/notes/announcements you missed in a timely manner.